Increment-Finance/peripheral-contracts/docs/src/contracts/AuctionModule.sol/contract.AuctionModule.md

 Buys one or more lots at the current lot size, and ends the auction if all lots are sold

-_The caller must approve this contract to transfer the lotPrice _ numLotsToBuy in payment tokens\*
+_The caller must approve this contract to transfer the lotPrice x numLotsToBuy in payment tokens_

 ```solidity
 function buyLots(uint256 _auctionId, uint8 _numLotsToBuy) external nonReentrant whenNotPaused;